 Delete a Branch Locally from the Repository

-Actually, git system will not allow you delete the current repository.
-So you have to make sure that you already on another cursor (branch).
-Otherwise it will show you the following error.
+Actually, the git system will not allow you to delete the current branch.
+So, you have to ensure that you are on another branch (cursor).
+Otherwise, it will display the following error.

-So you have to move the cursor to another branch using the select command: git switch [branch-name]
+Thus, you must move the cursor to another branch using the select command: git switch [branch-name].
+Then, you can directly delete it using the command below.

 git branch -d new-file

-Or you can delete it permanently by using the -D flag instead of -d.
-So it would be written like the below command.
+Or, you can delete it permanently by using the -D flag instead of -d.
+Thus, it would be written as the command below.

 git branch -D new-file

-But, if you look at the above figure you will see 2 refs committed there, which are e7f1da9 and 1e2439a, and the question is: does the deletion have any effect on that?
-Let’s see the answer in the following part.
+However, if you examine the above figure, you will notice two committed refs there, which are e7f1da9 and 1e2439a.
+The question then arises: does the deletion have any effect on these?
+Let’s explore the answer in the following section.

 Actually, that doesn’t affect the commits and structure; it only removes the label name of the branch.
-But if those commits have not already been merged into the branch, then deleting the branch will delete all of its commits and refs to free up space.
+However, if those commits have not already been merged into another branch, then deleting the branch will remove all of its commits and references to free up space.

-I deleted the ‘new-file’ branch, but the two refs are still there to allow me to recreate the branch with the same name.
+I deleted the ‘new-file’ branch, but the two refs are still there, allowing me to recreate the branch with the same name.

-Note: the branch deletion only effects on the local repository, but what about the remote repository?
-Let’s move to the next part to see how to upload this change.
+Note: The branch deletion only affects the local repository.
+But what about the remote repository?
+Let’s move on to the next part to see how to apply this change remotely.

 Delete a Branch from the Remote Repository

 You will not be able to upload the current local change to the remote repository.
-You have to delete the branch directly from the remote repository using the below command.
+You have to delete the branch directly from the remote repository using the command below.

 git push origin :[BRANCH-NAME]